+Hearing services

-What you must pay when vou get these services Services that are covered for you Hearing services \$0 copay for routine hearing exam (up to one Hearing Exam: 1 routine hearing exam per year. per calendar year).
-Hearing Aids: Up to two TruHearing-branded hearing aids every \$30 copay for diagnostic year (one per ear per year).
-Benefit is limited to TruHearing's exam to treat hearing Advanced and Premium hearing aids, which come in various and/or balance issues each styles and colors and are available in rechargeable style options calendar year. for an additional \$50 per aid.
+Hearing Exam: 1 routine hearing exam per year\\.

+Hearing Aids: Up to two TruHearing-branded hearing aids every year (one per ear per year).
+Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors and are available in rechargeable style options for an additional \$50 per aid.
 Benefit is combined in- and out-ofnetwork.
 You must see a TruHearing provider to use this benefit.
-Call 1-877-759-3548 to schedule an appointment (for \$399 to \$699 copay for one TTY, dial 711).
-TruHearing Advance Hearing aid purchase includes: hearing aid and one TruHearing Premium First year of follow-up provider visits hearing aid 60-day trial period (respectively). • 3-year extended warranty • 80 batteries per aid for non-rechargeable models \$0 copay for first year of Benefit does not include or cover any of the following: follow-up visits for hearing aid fitting and Additional cost for optional hearing aid rechargeability adjustments.
-Ear molds • Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable hearing aid is purchased Hearing aids that are not TruHearing-branded hearing aids Costs associated with loss & damage warranty claims the member and not covered by the plan.
+Call 1-877-759-3548 to schedule an appointment (for TTY, dial 711).

+Hearing aid purchase includes:

+- First year of follow-up provider visits

+- 60-day trial period

+- 3-year extended warranty

+- 80 batteries per aid for non-rechargeable models

+Benefit does not include or cover any of the following:

+- Additional cost for optional hearing aid rechargeability - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Hearing aids that are not TruHearing-branded hearing aids - Costs associated with loss & damage warranty claims

-Costs associated with excluded items are the responsibility of for more information.
+Costs associated with excluded items are the responsibility of the member and not covered by the plan.

-Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-Refer to Chapter 4, Section 1.2
+\\Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
+Refer to Chapter 4, Section 1.2 for more information.